Surgical Services & Same-Day Surgery

 Advances in technology have made undergoing surgery much less complex than it was even one decade ago.
 Lasers, specialized scopes, microsurgical instruments, and sophisticated radiologic equipment make it possible for many diagnostic and surgical procedures to be performed without ever spending the night in the hospital.
-Same Day Surgery patients undergo a procedure and return home later that same day.
-The Same Day Surgery unit at Southwest Memorial Hospital averages 135 cases per month.
+Same-Day Surgery patients undergo a procedure and return home later that same day.

-Surgical procedures commonly performed as Same Day Surgery include laparoscopic gallbladder removal, knee arthroscopy, pain management and cataract surgery, as well as diagnostic procedures such as a breast biopsy, colonoscopy and EGD.
+Our most common procedures include laparoscopic gallbladder removal, knee arthroscopy, pain management and cataract surgery, as well as diagnostic procedures such as a breast biopsy, colonoscopy and EGD.

 Same-day surgery in a safe hospital setting offers many advantages for patients.
 It is less costly than staying overnight, less disruptive to your normal routine, and allows you to recuperate in the comfort of your own home.
 You can expect the same high quality care and personal attention in the Same Day Surgery unit as you would receive had you been admitted to the hospital.